King Henry V

 Trusted advisors to King Henry and the leaders of his military.
 The Duke of Exeter, who is also Henry’s uncle, is entrusted with carrying important messages to the French king.

-Clarence, Bedford, and Gloucester are noblemen and fighters.
+Henry's three younger brothers, Clarence, Bedford, and Gloucester, are noblemen and fighters.

 Wealthy and powerful English clergymen.
 The Archbishop of Canterbury and the Bishop of Ely do not go to fight in the war, but their urging and fund-raising are important factors in Henry’s initial decision to invade France.

-Cambridge, Scrope, and Grey are bribed by French agents to kill Henry before he sets sail for France.
+Cambridge, Scrope, and Grey are conspirators against King Henry who are bribed by French agents to kill Henry before he sets sail for France.
 Scrope’s betrayal of his king is particularly surprising, as Scrope and Henry are good friends.